 In such a visible profession, which pressures do you find yourself confronting in the public eye?

 I think having to be on your best behaviour (laughs) – that’s pressurising!
 Even though I’m a good girl that way.
 Also realising you start becoming a role model, especially to young girls.
-You have to start realising you have to make the right choses and try to do good with what you put out there, be it on social media or otherwise.
+You have to start realising you have to make the right choices and try to do good with what you put out there, be it on social media or otherwise.
 People look up to musicians, as with lots of other jobs, and I take it really seriously.
-All of us, including my label, try to raise awareness for important issues.
+All of us, including my label, try to raise awareness of important issues.